 When we decided to open an office in Seattle, so we could be closer to our North American clients, I knew was perfect to take the wheel.
 As our stateside Account Director, she grows and manages much of our US business, as our first point of contact for clients there and in many other countries worldwide.

 Liz’s role demands close contact with clients in the USA and overseas, as well as with her colleagues in the London office.
 We knew we had to provide her and other workers abroad in the future with the same remote working foundation that enables Enrika to work remotely.
 But that in this case there were also new difficulties to be met.

 For one thing, we needed to grapple with time zones.
 Oslo is only one hour ahead of London, which is pretty easy to manage.
 But London is eight hours ahead of Seattle, which increases the challenges of managing remote employees.

 With such a geographical distance and time distance between us, we quickly discovered it could become difficult for everyone to work well together.
 We needed to prevent our people in the USA from feeling isolated and disconnected from our business and our culture.

 To make sure everyone can work together, feel part of the same team and stay on the same page, Fifty Five and Five developed a set of principles for the whole company to adopt.
 These key pillars define how we should work, to make sure remote working really works.

-Managing remote teams: best practices
+Managing remote employees: best practices

 1. Automatic sharing